Below you can find information to apply to our Ph.D. research program.

 Students may qualify to transfer up to ten credit hours for their PhD graduate studies.
 These credit hours cannot have been used toward their undergraduate degree.
 The transfer credits will be evaluated after the student has been with the department for one semester, and the student must be in good standing.

-With the exception of Armed Forces students, the Department rarely accepts students for an MS degree.
+With the exception of active US military students, the Department rarely accepts students for an MS degree.

 Checklist of Required Items

-Print out and fill in the appropriate application forms depending on whether you are a US citizen or permanent resident, or an international applicant (Parts I, II, Recommendation Form, Tuition Classification Form, and for Colorado residents the In-State Tuition Classification).
+Complete the appropriate on-line application e.g. US citizen or permanent resident, or an international applicant (Parts I, II, Recommendation Form, Tuition Classification Form, and for Colorado residents the In-State Tuition Classification).

 Familiarize yourself with the research interests of the faculty members.